OpenTopography/RGR-pdal-topo/src/readme.md

 - FanRoughness_Stats -- notebook demonstrating computing and binning roughness values associated with geological map units

-- PoinCloud_Profiles -- notebook demonstrating plotting and analysis of elevation profiles across fault scarps
+- PointCloud_Profiles -- notebook demonstrating plotting and analysis of elevation profiles across fault scarps

 - Projecting_GPS_points_to_line -- notebook demonstrating how to project GPS points to a profile line shp